 Academic Excellence is a Primary Focus

-HTIS has also won the Roselle Catholic Scholastic Olympics competition numerous times and is the current trophy holder.
+HTS has also won the Roselle Catholic Scholastic Olympics competition numerous times.

 The school’s curriculum is guided by the elementary school curriculum of the Roman Catholic Archdiocese of Newark.

-The school has a faculty of certified teachers, educating children from pre-school through 8th grade.
+The school has a faculty of certified teachers, educating children from 2 years old through 8th grade.
 In addition to classroom teachers, the staff includes a full-time resource teacher and librarian as well as dedicated instructors in computers, foreign language, art, music and physical education teachers.